P-p-H-d/mlib/README.md

 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-The object oplists are expected to have the following operators (INIT, INIT\_SET, SET, CLEAR), otherwise default operators are used.
-If there is no given oplist, the default operators are also used.
+The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default operators are used.
+If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
 The created methods will use the operators to init, set and clear the contained object.

 The key_oplist shall also define the additional operators :
 HASH and EQUAL and **OOR\_EQUAL** and **OOR\_SET**

-Interface is subjected to minor change.

 This implementation is in general faster for small types of keys (like integer).